How Can I Improve My Mental Health Without Therapy?

 - Progressive muscle relaxation

-- Cold water on face/wrists
+- Cold water on face or wrists

 - Brief mindfulness meditation